Coming Out as Lesbian, Gay Or Bisexual

 • You can openly live the way you want to live

-• You will be acting a positive role model for others who may be scared of coming out
+• You will be acting as a positive role model for others who may be scared of coming out

 • You can help educate others and break down stereotypes